b-sct/web/request_smuggling/README.md

 ## Request smuggling
-is a vulnerability introduced when reverse-proxies and backend servers are not syncronized in their preference for either the ```Content-Length``` or ```Transfer-Encoding``` header for defining the boundaries of incoming client requests - allowing an attacker to send a request that would overlap with other requests that are forwarded to the backend (for example: injecting a POST request that has a body parameter ```smuggling=``` and ```Content-Length: 30``` - resulting in the request line of the next request in the stack to be parsed as the content of the variable smuggling).
+is a vulnerability introduced when reverse-proxies and backend servers are not syncronized in their preference for either the ```Content-Length``` or ```Transfer-Encoding``` header for defining the boundaries of incoming client requests.

+This desync allows an attacker to send a request that would overlap with other requests on the stack that are forwarded to the backend
-which results in part of the request to be interpreted as the start of the next request.
+For example: injecting a POST request that has a body parameter ```smuggling=``` and ```Content-Length: 30``` - resulting in the request line of the next request in the stack to be parsed as the content of the variable smuggling, reulting in part of the request to be interpreted as the start of the next request.

 the vuln could be classified as either of the following: